List of Marvel Comics characters: S: Spirit of Vengeance

 The Spirit of Vengeance (Wileaydus Autolycus) is a character appearing in American comic books published by Marvel Comics.
 He is the Ghost Rider of an alternate future and a member of the Galactic Guardians.
 The character, created by Jim Valentino, first appeared in Guardians of the Galaxy #12 (May 1991) as the inheritor of the Ghost Rider mantle in the alternate timeline/reality Marvel Comics designated as Earth-691.
 The first appearance of the Spirit of Vengeance aspect of the character was in the following issue, Guardians of the Galaxy #13 (June 1991).

-Within the context of the Marvel Comics universe, Wileaydus Autolycus is from the planet Sarka, Tilnast system, a priest of an offshoot of the Universal Church of Truth, and a religious zealot.
+Wileaydus Autolycus is from the planet Sarka, Tilnast system, a priest of an offshoot of the Universal Church of Truth, and a religious zealot.
 He first encounters the Guardians of the Galaxy while they are responding to a distress call from Firelord in the Tilnast system.
 Mistaking the ship as one carrying Black Knights of Truth as reinforcements for the Universal Church of Truth, he undergoes his first transformation into the Spirit of Vengeance and blindly attacks the Guardians.
 Realizing his error, he sets out to "atone for this transgression" by charging into the heart of the fleet to buy the Guardians time to escape.
 Instead, the Guardians are captured and brought before the Grand Inquisitor of the Universal Church of Truth on Sarka.
 The Spirit of Vengeance, with help from Replica, enables the Guardians' escape.
 Before leaving, Vance Astro asks him to join them and consider changing his methods.
 He declines, saying he preferred to complete his work on Sarka, but that he would think on it as he kills the Grand Inquisitor.

-Later, he is among those that respond to Martinex's call for help.
+Later, he is among those who respond to Martinex's call for help.
 He helps the gathered heroes save Martinex's homeworld and becomes one of the founding members of the Galactic Guardians.